-The Level I and Level II Reading Endorsements at Utah State University are designed to strengthen the classroom teacher’s knowledge of literacy content and pedagogical knowledge and assessment.
+The Level I Reading Endorsements at Utah State University are designed to strengthen the classroom teacher’s knowledge of literacy content and pedagogical knowledge and assessment.
 Graduates learn to read, interpret, and apply evidence-based practices gleaned from the research literature.
 The reading endorsement programs are designed for working professionals, with courses offered in the evenings and summers.
 Courses are taught once a week during fall and spring and twice a week during the summer (summer semesters are 7 weeks long instead of 15 weeks).
 Courses are currently offered through the Regional Campuses and Distance Education broadcast network and follow a regular schedule so that students can complete the endorsement in two years.

 Level I Reading Endorsement